The Origins of Common Core:

 Various and different social norms over the past few decades have been adopted that greatly affect the culture.
 The list is long and varied from child to child and school to school.
 Among the challenges are pop culture, media, drugs, divorce, violence, socio-economics, cell phone distractions, large class sizes--work load, ever changing standards, unsupportive principals and vice-principals, some union leaders, helicopter parents--neglectful parents--parent behavior--lawn mower parents, and student behavior.

-Additionally, parental aspirations for their children has a larger impact on student learning than feedback from teachers, study skills, homework, testing, and teacher education.
+Additionally, parental aspirations for their children have a larger impact on student learning than feedback from teachers, study skills, homework, testing, and teacher education.
 Other important factors in school: instructional quality has an impact of 1.00, testing 0.30, teacher education 0.11.
 Student characteristics: prior cognitive ability 1.04 and disposition to learn 0.6.
 Home influences: parental aspirations for children’s educational achievement .80, home factors .67, home environment (socio-psychological) .57, parent involvement .46, transiency/mobility -0.34 (that is a negative).
 Social influences: peer .38 and television -.12 (that is a negative).
 (By.
 “John Hattie.”
 VISIBLE LEARNING, visible-learning.org/john-hattie/.)
 Thus, educational achievement in the U.S. is complex, layered, and much more intricate than Common Core addresses.

 The foundations for Common Core trace back to the 1992 presidential election.
 Then president of the National Center on Education and the Economy (NCEE), Marc Tucker, wrote to then First Lady Hillary Clinton.
 Tucker envisioned a national, comprehensive system.
 Tucker stated, “It needs to be a system driven by client needs (not agency regulations or the needs of the organization providing the services), guided by clear standards that define the stages of the system for the people who progress through it, and regulated on the basis of outcomes that providers produce for their clients, not inputs into the system.”